baudren/markup2beamer/Roadmap.md

   and outline slide
 - nested environments are failing right now
-- allow for <2> type options for blocks, anything.
-- for verbatim, remove the strip command, and the empty options
+- allow for <2> type options for blocks, anything. o for verbatim, remove the strip command, and the empty options